choria-legacy/marionette-collective/website/reference/plugins/connector_activemq.md

 If you do not specify a port it will default to _61613_

-You can also specify the following options for the Stomp gem, these are the defaults in the Stomp 1.1.6 gem:
+You can also specify the following options for the Stomp gem, these are the defaults in the Stomp gem: <!-- last checked: v.
+1.1.6 of the gem -->

 {% highlight ini %}
 plugin.activemq.initial_reconnect_delay = 0.01